hoopty3/siriproxy-isy99i/README.md

 I am fully aware of the fact that the code could be cleaner, done differently, done better, or whatever.
 Feel free to point out mistakes/corrections, offer constructive criticism, etc...
 This is a work in progress and I'm counting on the community to help make it better.

+**Above all: Use all the available resources out there if you have problems.
+Trust me.
+If I can put this together having never really programmed, you can figure out how to get it running.**

 Installation
 ------------